nikkijuk/PlainRssReader/README.md

 # Documentation

-I have prepared README.md to explains application at a high level.
+I have prepared README.md to explain application at a high level.
 Readme contains references to further architecture, design and implementation artifacts like mockups, uml diagrams, screenshots, etc.

 # Repository

-Intead of having private GitLab repository as Mooc suggested I've decided to go with publig github account to share my experience with larger community.
+Instead of having private GitLab repository as Mooc suggested I've decided to go with publig github account to share my experience with larger community.

 Repositorys docs directory contains resources which accompany this documentation, otherwise repository contains solely application artifacts.